-- There’s a lot of confidential information stored on documents.
+- There’s a lot of confidential information stored in documents.
 Papers are often neglected and not properly disposed of, and this can lead to recovery and theft.

 Electronic Disposal Services

-- Without proper destruction, many electronics devices are still recoverable and obtain the information stored.
+- Without proper destruction, many electronic devices are still recoverable and obtain the information stored.
 It’s critical to shred old devices before throwing them out to prevent recovery.

-- Electronic disposal services, include hard drive destruction, computer disposal, TV disposal, cell phone disposal, and IT asset disposition.
+- Electronic disposal services include hard drive destruction, computer disposal, TV disposal, cell phone disposal, and IT asset disposal.